 Any type of surgery should only be considered as a last resort, and knee replacement is no exception.
 Sometimes, strength-training exercises, physical therapy, anti-inflammatory medications, or cortisone injections will do the trick.
 Other times (or a specific type of injury, such as an ACL tear), the patient will require surgery.

 There are also different types of knee surgeries: total or partial, arthroscopy, or cartilage restoration.
-The benefits of partial joint replacement is less bone loss and shorter recovery time.
+The benefits of partial joint replacement are less bone loss and shorter recovery time.
 By the same token, an arthroscopy is minimally invasive.
 However, no two patients are the same, and only your doctor can tell you what would be best for you.

 Request an Appointment at The Orthopedic Clinic Today